orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Can just move the terminal which holds the pointer to the boundary
 - Ignorance/equivalence along arbitrary rays. = Equivalence
 - Undecided terminal for traversal / or break off structure to explore both.
+- Hard to say it's terminating.
+Need an orbit for that, and access to your own modular structure to say that.
+Otherwise it's "open loop traversal".
+Which is fine, just no abstract realization.
+Simple example is references to references.
+Or keep going in orbits wh

 Rewriting/replacing
 - start with one, find match, then match entire structure and revert if not. ; one way.
 Detach and reattach.